-The Group has obtained the right to use properties as its warehouses and offices through tenancy agreements.
+The Group has obtained the right to use properties as its warehouses, staff quarters and offices through tenancy agreements.
 The leases typically run for an initial period of 2 to 3 years.

-The Group leased a number of offices in the mainland China.
-In 2022, the Group received certain rent concessions (2021: \$nil) in the form of waiver of lease payments as a result of social distancing measures introduced to contain the spread of COVID-19.
-The amount of fixed lease payments and rent concessions for the year ended 31 December 2022 is summarised below:
+The Group leased a number of offices in the Chinese mainland.
+In 2022, the Group received certain rent concessions of \$38,000 in the form of waiver of lease payments as a result of social distancing measures introduced to contain the spread of COVID-19.